 Under Florida law, the man is not allowed to file suit to get back any monies paid, even if it has been established that he was not the father.
 However, if you do disestablish paternity you won’t have to continue to pay it.

-Whether you are trying to prove or establish paternity of a child or disestablish paternity and terminate child support or obligations through a paternity test, the state of Florida has complex requirements that must be met.
+paternity of a child or disestablish paternity and terminate child support or obligations through a paternity test, the state of Florida has complex requirements that must be met.
 At the Law Firm of S. G. Morrow & Associates, our priority is to provide professional legal advice regarding the complex area of paternity and all other aspects of family law.

 If you need a paternity lawyer in Deerfield Beach, Aventura or anywhere in South Florida, contact us today to set up a free consultation in English or Spanish at 754-300-5900, or toll-free at 888-757-0901.
 Your child and your future are at stake.
 Call today.